How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 Brandable names are on the opposite end of the spectrum.

-When a prospective customer sees your name with no surrounding context, they might be able to get an idea of what your business is, but it won’t be entirely clear.
+When prospective customers see your name with no surrounding context, they might be able to get an idea of what your business is, but it won’t be entirely clear.

 The upside with brandable names is that they are more flexible when you’re looking to create a cohesive brand identity, and you’ll be able to keep using the name if you expand your product and service offerings.